Ahmed-Al-Rafsan/Ahmed-Al-Rafsan/README.md

 *"Data analysis is not about making charts.
 It's about finding the story behind the numbers and turning it into actionable business recommendations."*

-📍 Melbourne, Australia · 🎓 Master's in Business Analytics · 📧 ahmed.rafsan108@gmail.com
+📍 Melbourne, Australia · 🎓 MBIS (Data Analytics), AIH · 📧 ahmed.rafsan108@gmail.com

 </div>